5 Best Laptops for Revit 2024 (Latest Software Update)

 What about MacBooks?
 Which is the best apple laptop for Revit ?

-How To Buy The Best Laptops For Revit
+How To Buy The Best Laptop For Revit

 Project Size

-It’s really all about what kind of buildings your company is working with.
-If it’s a 10-15 story building for a private school, a small medical center or maybe a bunch of offices and the focus is just outside, then you just need a 4GB vRAM dGPU ~700$.
+- 10-15 story building for a private school, a small medical center or maybe a bunch of offices and the focus is just outside, then you need NO MORE than 4GB vRAM dGPU ~700$.

 Revit System Requirements For Laptops